smfm-project/sen2mosaic/docs/source/worked_example.rst

 Generating a cloud-free composite image
 ---------------------------------------

-Each of these Sentinel-2 level 2A images is now atmospherically corrected, but each still contains areas of cloud.
+Each of these Sentinel-2 level 2A images is now atmospherically corrected, but each still contains masked areas of cloud.
 The goal of this step is to combine the cloud-free pixels of each image to generate a single cloud-free composite image.
 We do this with the ESA program ``sen2three``.

 To perform this step we call the tool ``composite.py``.
-We need to specify the directory that contains Sentinel-2 level 2A input files.
-Note: the code will not run if the directory contains level 2A files from multiple tiles.
+We need to specify the tile to process, and ensure that either an input directory is specified or that the script is run with L2A files in the current working directory.
+It's required to specify an input tile.

 To run the process, we need to submit the following line:

 .. code-block:: console

-   s2m composite /home/user/DATA/worked_example/36KWA/
+   s2m composite -t 36KWA

 Here we didn't specify the ``-r`` (``--remove``) option, which would delete Sentinel-2 level 2A data once data is finished processing.